Canon G1 X Mark III vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X Mark III and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the G1X Mark III followed on from the Canon G1 X Mark II.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark III and the Nikon D750?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G1 X Mark III: